kristianpedersen/30-days-of-elm/015-json/readme.md

 I've learned a couple of new concepts though, so this isn't a failure at all. :)

-Here is today's mess if you're interested:
+Here is today's unfinished non-working code if you're interested: https://github.com/kristianpedersen/30-days-of-elm/tree/main/015-json

+In one terminal, run `pyhton3 app.py`, and in another one, navigate to `templates` and run `elm-live src/Main.elm` (`npm install -g elm-live` first)

 # 0. Simple example